rich-p-rich/starwars-hangman-p3/README.md

 So simply swapping the order around so that after the user asked for the clue, I first decremented the number of attempts and then gave the clue was the fix that was needed.

-- Faulty order of operations was also the reason why, in the first deloyment of my Clue 2 code,
+- Faulty order of operations was also the reason why, when I was attempting to ensure that the player had to call Clue 1 before Clue 2, I was getting multiple error messages:

 ![bug_clue2-many-errors](documentation/bugs/clue2-multiple-errors.PNG)

-I clear this up by simply moving the multiple characters check to follow the ?? input, and it worked fine.
+I cleared this up by simply moving the multiple characters check to follow the ?? input, and it worked fine.

 - Input from the enter key.
 I noticed during testing that, if I pressed the enter key on its own without any extra input, it would use up an attempt.
 I did not understand that pressing the enter key enters an empty string.
 With the help of my tutor, I adjusted the following code that I originally designed to stop the users from entering more than one character at a time.
 Before the fix I had this: